56th Annual Meeting

 suggest a panel theme, explain how each paper relates to that

-Q&A portion of the panel.
+initiate the Q&A portion of the panel.

 - You too should send a brief resume to your panel chair so